Rukeshr/My-projects-RukeshR/10-06 Web assignment/ReadME.txt

-Please open the HTML pages using Live server.
+Please open the HTML pages in Live server.